Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: Electron-MHD limit -- unstable whistler modes

 \subsection{Numerical Results for EMHD}

-We present numerical results from the electron MHD system using a spectral element method to reduce the radial differential eigenvalue problem to a generalized linear eigenvalue problem that is solved using an appropriate LAPACK routine.
-In terms of the normalized radial coordinate, the Keplerian rotation profile is $\Omega\propto s^{-3/2}$, and the normalized rotation shear in equation \eqref{eq: u-normalized} is $\Gamma(s)\propto -s^{3/2} $.
-Here, we consider the most global non-axisymmetric mode, i.e. $m=1,k=2\pi r_1/\ell$.
-This value of $k$ corresponds to the minimum non-zero normalized vertical wavenumber that satisfies periodic boundary conditions at the ends of the cylinder.
-In fig. \ref{fig: emhd_vertical_m1k1_ascan}, we plot the growth rate of the fastest growing numerically computed mode as a function of $\mathrm{H}$ at several values of the aspect ratio, $A$, defined as $A\equiv \ell/(r_2-r_1)$.
+We present numerical results from the electron MHD system using another version of the CYL\_SPEC code described in Section \ref{sec: hmhd-numeric} Here, we consider the most global non-axisymmetric mode, i.e. $m=1,k=2\pi r_1/\ell$.
+This value of $k$ corresponds to the minimum non-zero normalized axial wavenumber that satisfies periodic boundary conditions at the ends of the cylinder.
+In figure \ref{fig: emhd_axial_m1k1_ascan}, we plot the growth rate of the fastest growing numerically computed mode as a function of $\mathrm{H}$ at several values of the aspect ratio, $A$, defined as $A\equiv \ell/(r_2-r_1)$.
 The variation in aspect ratio is achieved by fixing $\ell/r_1=8 \implies k=\pi/4$ and adjusting the distance between the inner and outer boundary, $r_2/r_1$.
 As the aspect ratio (i.e. disk thickness) increases, the outer boundary is moved closer to the inner boundary, and the range of $\mathrm{H}$ that supports unstable modes decreases.
 In the thin disk limit limit $A\ll 1$, the outer boundary is far enough away that it does not affect the fastest growing mode.
-Fig. \ref{fig: emhd_eig_compare} compares plots of the numerically computed radial eigenfunction $\psi$ of equation \eqref{eq: emhd-psi} a low aspect ratio ($A=0.5$) and a high aspect ratio ($A=8$) case.
+Figure \ref{fig: emhd_eig_compare} compares plots of the numerically computed radial eigenfunction $\psi$ of equation \eqref{eq: emhd-psi} a low aspect ratio ($A=0.5$) and a high aspect ratio ($A=8$) case.
 In the high aspect ratio case, the unstable mode is localized near the inner boundary, and is substantially damped to the right of the co-rotation point.
 In the low aspect ratio case, the co-rotation point is closer to the outer boundary, and the mode has nontrivial amplitude throughout the domain.